Financially troubled startup helped power Trump campaign

 Campaign watchdogs and former employees alike marvel at how a struggling startup known more for building apps for hospitals and a Manhattan-based astrologer became a juggernaut in Trump’s reelection bid, facilitating an ongoing data and fundraising effort that threw the company a financial lifeline.

-“We all know why Joe Biden is rushing to falsely pose as the winner, and why his media allies are trying so hard to help him: they don’t want the truth to be exposed,” read a statement attributed to Trump posted earlier this month.
-“I will not rest until the American People have the honest vote count they deserve.”

-On Monday, the app pushed out fresh content defending the campaign’s vote-counting litigation in Pennsylvania.
-Last week, the app posted a fundraising appeal asking for donations to Trump’s newly formed Election Defense Fund, which will send most of the money raised to a new political action committee Trump formed called Save America.
-That PAC has few spending restrictions and could pay for lavish personal expenses or give money to other candidates.

-While activity on the app has slowed recently, the enriched data it gathered on the president’s supporters — which can include everything from their contacts to their IP address to their location data — can serve many purposes going forward, said Adav Noti, a former Federal Election Commission attorney who works for the nonpartisan Campaign Legal Center.
+While activity on the app slowed recently, the enriched data it gathered on Trump’s supporters, which can include everything from their contacts to their IP addresses to their locations, can serve many purposes going forward, said Adav Noti, a former Federal Election Commission attorney now with the nonpartisan Campaign Legal Center.

-Congress and the FEC have not set rules governing how campaigns can use people’s personal data and or limits on the number of entities to whom the campaign can sell its list, he added.
+Congress and the FEC have not set rules governing how campaigns can use people’s personal data and or to whom the campaign can sell its lists, he added.

-“I’m assuming that what he is going to do is transfer the assets of the campaign,” Noti said.
-“You can definitely buy the data and the campaign can sell it to you, the trickier question is how much do you have to pay for it.”
+“You can definitely buy the data and the campaign can sell it to you, the trickier question is how much do you have to pay for it,” Noti said.

 Phunware declined to respond to questions about the app, the company’s financial status, its internal culture and its relationship to the campaign.